bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:14:24

 Yeah, I mean, we're certainly getting a little bit off of the topic of probing, but I think the idea of persistent identity versus ephemeral identity is an important one to recognize.
-And then based on that, I think that goes back to Merge's question, is if you have a persistent identity and you are trying to establish yourself as a good member of the network, then showing that you have a large balance actually is a helpful way to do that.
+And then based on that, I think that goes back to Mark's question, is if you have a persistent identity and you are trying to establish yourself as a good member of the network, then showing that you have a large balance actually is a helpful way to do that.

 Speaker 3: 00:14:54